Alice C. Linsley

 Having completed a series of lectures on the Psalms, Martin Luther lectured on Genesis beginning in 1535 and until his death in 1545.
 He moved deeply into the patriarchal narratives and yet he recognized that there was still more to be said, deferring to later commentators: “This is now the dear Genesis… God grant that after me others will do better.”
 (Martin Luther “Lectures on Genesis,” J. Pelikan, ed.
 Luther’s Works, Vol. 1., Concordia Publishing, p.
 333.)

-Luther’s words seem an invitation to subsequent generations and indeed many have taken up the study of this remarkably rich book: E.A.
-Speiser, Gerhard Von Rad, and Matthew Henry, to name but a few.
+Luther’s words are an invitation to subsequent generations and indeed many have taken up the study of this remarkably rich book: E.A.
+Speiser, Gerhard Von Rad, John Wesley, and Matthew Henry, to name but a few.
 Luther’s Interpretive Method found Christ prefigured in the Psalms and in other books of the Old Testament, but in his commentary on Genesis he focuses more on traditional Lutheran doctrine.

 Given the consistency with which Luther interpreted Scripture, it seems likely that he found Christ throughout the book of Genesis, especially as he read it through the lens of the Pauline epistles.
 Clearly, Luther regarded Gen 3:15, the “proto-evangelion,” as the first promise concerning Christ.
 From this promise the history of salvation begins to unfold.
 “Christ is the Lord of the Scripture,” Luther wrote in a letter to Erasmus, “take Christ out of them and what do you have left?”
 (De Servo Arbitrio, 1525)

-On the Authorship of Genesis Luther believed that Genesis is the work of Moses and that “Moses spoke in the literal sense, not allegorically or figuratively.”
+On the Authorship of Genesis Luther believed that Genesis is attributed to Moses and that “Moses spoke in the literal sense, not allegorically or figuratively.”
 Yet, referring to the placement of the sun in a watery mass (Gen. 1:14-16), Luther admits that “I for my part shall confess that I do not understand Moses in this passage.”

-Luther regarded Satan to be the great enemy of God and Man and he saw fighting the devil through the grace of Christ to be the duty of every Christian.
+On the Fall Luther regarded Satan to be the great enemy of God and Man and he saw fighting the devil through the grace of Christ to be the duty of every Christian.
 He wrote, “Let this, then, my dear sirs and friends, be the first consideration to influence you, namely, that herein we are fighting against the devil as the most dangerous and subtle enemy of all.”
 He regards the serpent as the devil embodied, and concerning the devil’s cunning he writes.
 “He does not immediately try to allure Eve by means of the loveliness of the fruit.
 He first attacks man’s greatest strength, faith in the word.
 Therefore the root and source of sin is unbelief and turning away from God.”
 (LW, Vol. 1, p.
 162)

 Luther writes: “the pattern of all the temptations of Satan is the same, namely, that he first puts faith to trial and draws away from the Word.
 Then follow the sins against the Second Table.
 From our own experience we perceive that this is his procedure.
 The events which now follow deal with the description of sin: what its nature is when it is active, and what it is later on when it lies in the past.
 For while it is active it is not felt; otherwise we would be warned and draw back.
 But because these lie hidden, we proceed smugly to the deed itself after we have forsaken our uprightness and faith.
 Eve trespassed similarly in the instance of the fruit after she had been persuaded, contrary to the Word of God, that she would not die.”
 (LW, Vol.1, p.
 163)

 On Adam and Eve as Historical Persons “Afterwards, when Eve was with child again, they hoped to have a daughter, that their beloved son, Cain, might have a wife; but Eve bearing again a son, called him Abel—that is, vanity and nothingness; as much as to say, my hope is gone, and I am deceived.”
 On Locating the Garden of Eden Concerning the rivers mentioned in Genesis 2:10-14, Luther says: “…one must not imagine that the source of these rivers is the same today as it was at that time; but the situation is the same today as in the case of the earth, which now exists and brings forth trees, herbs, etc. If you compare these with the uncorrupted creation, they are like wretched remnants of that wealth which the earth had when it was created.
 Thus these rivers remain like ruins, but, to be sure, not in the same place; much less do they have the same sources.”
 (LW, Vol. 1., p.
 99.)